shubhampokhriyal/teknasyon/README.md

 ## Note
 - Run ``php artisan migrate`` only if you have not imported the sql file provided in my email.
 - Run ``php artisan route:list`` for displaying the api routes in the application.
+- Had only weekend to work on it due to office work on weekdays.
 - Event and listeners are created in the application which eventually send POST request to 3rd party API for change in subscription status.
 But the request is being commented because ``php artisan serve`` does not support guzzlehttp commands.
 Please uncomment if using vhost instead of ``php artisan serve``.
 - Was not able to understand the cron part as they are done on server but I have made a api which can be called via cron job.
+- Reporting is not done because I could not get what exactly was needed.
+A simple few SQL queries or api for those reports.
+It was a little confusing.

 ## Register a device